- Tracy Gunn

 Difficulty urinating

-Confusion, personality changes or bizarre behavior
+Confusion, personality changes or bizarre behaviour

 Amnesia